rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 I’m not new to markdown, but I am new to Gatsby and [React](https://reactjs.org/).
 Since we’re transitioning our open-data site from Jekyll to Gatsby, I figured building the blog would be a good way to level up on content management in Gatsby.

-I started by forking the [`gatsby-starter-blog`](https://github.com/gatsbyjs/gatsby-starter-blog).
+I started by forking [`gatsby-starter-blog`](https://github.com/gatsbyjs/gatsby-starter-blog).
 The starter assumed only one author, the professional details for whom were hard-coded in a React component (`Bio.js`).
 I knew many (if not most) of our blog posts would involve more than one author, so I started working on how to modify the starter to include two or more authors.

 ### Modifying the blog template